-TO SHIFT TRANSFER CASE: SHIFT PROCEDURE FOR AUTO-LOCK FREE-RUNNING HUBS From 2H to 4H Move the transfer lever to 4H at speeds below 25 MPH (40 km/h).
+TO SHIFT TRANSFER CASE: SHIFT PROCEDURE FOR AUTO-LOCK FREE-RUNNING HUBS From 2H to 4H Move the transfer case shift lever to 4H at speeds below 25 MPH (40 km/h).
 It is not necessary to depress the clutch pedal.
-Perform this operation when driving straight.
-From 4H to 2H Move the transfer lever to 2H.
+Perform this operation when driving straight, not while cornering.
+From 4H to 2H 1.
+Move the transfer case shift lever to 2H.
 This can be done at any speed, and it is not necessary to depress the clutch pedal.
-Perform this operation when driving straight.
-NOTE: AUTO-LOCK hubs will not disengage until the vehicle is moved about 3 feet (1 m) in the opposite direction of travel: • When driving forward, stop and move the vehicle 3 feet (1 m) in reverse. • When backing up, stop and move 3 feet (1 m) forward, then move the vehicle about 3 feet (1 m) in reverse.
-Disengaging the AUTO LOCK hubs will allow for better fuel economy, quieter ride and less component wear.
+Perform this operation when driving straight, not while cornering.
+2. Disengage the AUTO-LOCK hubs following the procedure outlined below.
+NOTE: The 4WD indicator light may not turn off immediately under certain driving conditions, such as when the vehicle is driven uphill.
+This is normal and it will shut off as the vehicle is driven further.
+AUTO-LOCK HUB DISENGAGEMENT (FREE MODE) The AUTO-LOCK hubs will not disengage until the vehicle is completely stopped and is then moved in a straight line, approximately 7-10 feet (2-3 m), in the opposite direction of travel.
+For example: If you were driving the vehicle forward, stop and move the vehicle 7-10 feet (2-3 m) backward.
+If you were driving the vehicle in reverse, stop and move the vehicle 7-10 feet (2-3 m) forward.
+It is not necessary to immediately return the AUTO-LOCK hubs to FREE MODE when shifting from 4H to 2H.
+The vehicle may be operated under normal 2H conditions with the AUTO-LOCK hubs engaged.
+However, disengaging the AUTO-LOCK hubs will allow for better fuel economy, quieter ride and less component wear.
+Leaving the hubs locked while driving in 2H may be desirable so that you can easily shift to 4H at speeds greater than 25 MPH (40 km/h).
 From 4H to 4L or 4L to 4H Stop the vehicle.
-Depress the clutch pedal, or place the selector lever in the N (Neutral) position.
-Depress the transfer lever and move it to the 4L or 4H position.
+Depress the clutch pedal, or place the transmission selector lever in the N (Neutral) position.
+Depress the transfer case shift lever and move it to the 4L or 4H position.
 Change gears quickly and smoothly.
 From 2H to 4L Stop the vehicle.
-Depress the clutch pedal, or place the selector lever in the N (Neutral) position.
-Depress the transfer lever and move it to 4L.
+Depress the clutch pedal, or place the transmission selector lever in the N (Neutral) position.
+Depress the transfer case shift lever and move it to the 4L position.
 Change gears quickly and smoothly.
 From 4L to 2H Stop the vehicle.
-Depress the clutch pedal, or place the selector lever in the N (Neutral) position.
-Depress the transfer lever and move it to 2H.
+Depress the clutch pedal, or place the transmission selector lever in the N (Neutral) position.
+Depress the transfer case shift lever and move it to the 2H position.
 Change gears quickly and smoothly.
-NOTE: Follow the NOTE shown in shifting from 4H to 2H.
+Disengage the AUTO-LOCK hubs following the procedure outlined above.